 VACATING AND EXPUNGING

 Many trafficked survivors have criminal records as a result of actions they were forced to commit by their traffickers.
-At least 27 states have created procedures for survivors to expunge, vacate or seal criminal records related to being trafficked.
+At least 29 states have created procedures for survivors to expunge, vacate or seal criminal records related to being trafficked.
+However, many of these laws have specific provisions and processes and are limited to certain crimes.
 Clearing a survivor’s criminal record removes barriers to obtaining housing, gaining employment, pursuing education and restoring certain civic rights.

 When traffickers are convicted of their crimes, laws in many states require that they pay restitution to their victims.
 The goal of restitution in criminal cases is to address financially the harms done to a person in order to make them whole.
 State restitution laws in trafficking cases may contribute to payment for medical and psychological services, housing, child care, property costs, repatriation and the cost of labor provided.